give-india/frontend-developer-challenge/README.md

 To watch demo of this application please visit :  https://youtube-videos-player.netlify.com/

 I had included my resume in public folder, please take a glance at it.

+Demo links to my projects are available in my website:  https://www.satyasandeep.in